vdelachaux/UI-with-Classes/UI/Documentation/Classes/colors.md

 # colors

-The `colors` class provides an interface for manipulating the colors of a widget.
+The `colors` class provides an interface for manipulating the colors that can be used for a widget.

 This class is available from the `cs` class store, or `cs.ui` class store if you use the `UI` component.